Creative Writing Workshops 2026 [UPDATED APRIL 17]

 10am – 12:30 pm

 Those who have the time to make a deeper commitment to their writing development can participate in a weekly online workshop that meets year-round on Tuesday mornings from 10-12:30.
-The cost for each session is ten dollars, payable via check, CashApp (ChristopherLuna9), PayPal (christopherjluna@gmail.com), or Venmo (username @Christopher-Luna-66).
+The cost for each session is twenty dollars, payable via check, CashApp (ChristopherLuna9), PayPal (christopherjluna@gmail.com), or Venmo (username @Christopher-Luna-66).
 Some prefer to pay for several classes or several months in advance.
 Contact Christopher Luna for more information.

 MEMOIR WRITING